Gabriel Devéria: Biography

 Devéria was born in Paris on 8 March 1844 to a family of artists.
 His father was Achille Devéria (1800–1857), a renowned painter and lithographer, and his uncle was the Romantic painter Eugène Devéria (1805–1865).
 His mother Céleste, who married his father in 1829, was the daughter of a lithographic printer, Charles-Etienne Motte (1785–1836).
 He was one of six children, including Théodule Devéria (1831–1871), who became a photographer and Egyptologist.
-After the death of his father in 1857, when he only thirteen years old, his older brother Théodule took responsibility for his education.
+After the death of his father in 1857, when he was only thirteen years old, his older brother Théodule took responsibility for his education.

 In February 1860, aged only sixteen, Gabriel Devéria was recruited as a student-interpreter in Chinese for a new School of Interpreters that the French government wanted to set up in China.
 In September of the same year he embarked on a ship bound for Tianjin in China, and arrived in China towards the end of the Second Opium War, when the United Kingdom and the French Empire had joined together in an attempt to force the Qing government to open up to trade with Europeans.

 Devéria studied his trade at the French Consulate in Tianjin for several years, and between 1863 and 1869 he acted as an interpreter for the negotiation of treaties between China and Spain and Italy.
 In February 1870 he was promoted to the position of Chancellor at the French mission in Fuzhou.

 Following the Tianjin Massacre in 1870, a Chinese mission of apology set sail to France, under Imperial Commissioner Chonghou, and Devéria was appointed to accompany the embassy as an interpreter.
 This was his first trip back to France, and when he arrived in Marseille he found his way to Paris impeded by the Franco-Prussian War.
 After the war ended on 28 January 1871, Devéria managed to reach to Paris, only to find that his brother Théodule had died a few days earlier.